 Nargacuga: Long known (and often referred to) as a fan-favorite monster, Nargacuga has earned its reputation.
 The black, bat-like creature is fast and fierce.
 Its eyes glow red when it becomes enraged, for extra chill factor, and it has a big spikey tail.
 That’s about the long and short of it… You’ll know why it’s so feared once you actually battle it, though.
 Nargacuga is incredibly quick and tough to predict.
 That makes it a “tricky” monster like few others in World.

 Tigrex: Speaking of fast, we’ve finally come to the Tigrex.
 If it moves like a raptor, roars like a raptor, and stalks like a raptor, odds are that it’s a huge pain in the ass.
 The Tigrex is another fairly no-frills monster, but it makes up for it with its high speed and massive leaps.
 Seriously, this thing will hit you in the Rotten Vale all the way from the Elder’s Recess.
-In Monster Hunter: World, it also looks like Tigrex can throw ice chunks to deal Iceblight and Waterblight.
+In Monster Hunter: World, Tigrex can throw ice chunks to deal Iceblight and Waterblight.
 Yikes.

 Velkhana: We know precious little about this icy beast.
 But it appears to be the “mascot monster” for Iceborne — just like Nergigante was for World itself.
 That doesn’t necessarily mean it will be the final boss by any stretch.
 Remember that Xeno’Jiva was the true final monster of the base campaign (discounting Arch-Tempered rehashes).
 But Velkhana will likely play a major role in the story.
 It will also deal ice damage, based on its official description, and is classified as an Elder Dragon.
 That means you won’t be able to use traps on it!